CommandMC/HeroicWiki/Adding-Games-to-Steam-on-Linux.md

 ### Adding your games to Steam
 Once you've run the `setup.sh` file, you can find the launch files as `.sh` files for every installed game in the **GameFiles** directory.

-Do note that all the games' launch files will be named after their _AppName_ for convenience.
-The game's actual name is mentioned in the launch file for reference.

-Now, open Steam and add the launch file as a Non-Steam game by performing the following steps:
+Now, open Steam and add the bash file as a Non-Steam game by performing the following steps:

 1. Go to **LIBRARY**
 2. Click **ADD A GAME**